Tips to Get Beautiful Healthy Hair Naturally at Home

 How curly or straight your hair is will most likely affect how you take care of it.
 For example, if you have very curly hair, you might not have realised that it can require different treatments compared to straight hair.
 Many people with curly hair choose to use haircare methods that cut out shampoo and instead focus on washing with conditioning products.
 This helps to prevent their hair from being stripped of nutrients and moisture, while hydrating at the same time.

-I always think how awfully damaging that must be to the environment.
+I always think about how awfully damaging that must be to the environment.
 It’s become normal for everyone to dye their hair all the time.

-I see pictures of me when my hair was long and dyed and it looks in poor condition.
-I did originally use temporary dyes and they made my hair look amazing, but it was the dye that made it look amazing.
-I had to keep dyeing it every few weeks to keep up with the glossy amazing hair.
+I see pictures of me when my hair was long and dyed, and it looks in poor condition.
+I did originally use temporary dyes, and they made my hair look amazing, but it was the dye that made it look amazing.
+I had to keep dyeing it every few weeks to keep up with the glossy, amazing hair.
 It didn’t last otherwise.

 If you colour your hair or treat it in any way, knowing how to take care of it is essential.
 Some dyes and other chemicals can be harsh on your hair, making it extra important to take good care of it.
 Using the right products and having a good haircare routine will help to keep your hair healthy.
 It's also important to be careful about doing any dying or other treatments at home.
 While the DIY route can be cheaper, it can also be risky.